CSSUoB/TeX-Bot-Py-V2/README.md

 with developers.
-Therefore, the same terminology ("guild") will be used across all documentation in this repository.
+Therefore, the same terminology ("guild") will be used across all documentation in this repository. in this project.

 ### "User", "Member" & "Guest"

 There may be confusion between the terms "user" and "member".

-In the context of Discord itself, a "user" is a Discord account not connected to any specific guild.
+In the context of Discord itself, a "user" object represents a Discord account not connected to any specific guild.
 Therefore, it can be messaged via DM or be retrieved via its snowflake ID, but not much else can be done with it.